hashicorp/terraform-provider-hcp/README.md

 ## Example

-Below is a complex example that creates a HashiCorp Virtual Network (HVN), an HCP Consul cluster within that HVN, and peers the HVN to an AWS VPC.
+Below is a complex example that creates a HashiCorp Virtual Network (HVN), an HCP Consul cluster within that HVN, and peers the HVN to an AWS VPC
 ```hcl
 // Configure the provider
 provider "hcp" {}